Weed, California: Economy

 From its founding in 1901, to as late as the 1980s, Weed was home to a thriving lumber industry.
 Roseburg Forest Products (plywood), International Paper Company, Morgan Products Ltd. (wooden door manufacturing), and J.H.
 Baxter (wood treatment) were all based in Weed.
 The historic industrial area at the northeast corner of Weed has been plagued with environmental concerns and clean-up efforts as a result of chemicals used for wood treatment, as well as chemical residue from glue used in the door factory.

 Although historically reliant on logging, wood processing and forest-related products, Weed's economy has become more reliant on tourism as a source of economic activity.
 Weed's microbrewery, Mt.
 Shasta Brewing Company, relies on tourists for 92 percent of its business, according to co-owner Vaune Dillman.

-Today, most of the wood-product-related industry has been scaled back or ceased altogether, and new retail and light industrial activity is concentrated in the southeast corner of Weed.
-Retail at the south end of Weed, in the form of restaurants and hotels, caters primarily to tourist travel on the Interstate 5 corridor.
-Light manufacturing of bottled water from Crystal Geyser Water Company has also added economic stability to the area.

 Weed is part of the Shasta Valley Enterprise Zone which provides tax breaks, fee reductions, and permit fast-tracking for employers locating in the area.

 As of 2007, the largest employers in Weed were: